 - A Wild Rapper Appears!:

-- Most notably, Missy Elliott in "How Ya Doin'?", Sean Paul in "Hair", Machine Gun Kelly in "No More Sad Songs" and Stormzy in "Power"
+- Most notably, Missy Elliott in "How Ya Doin'?", Sean Paul in "Hair", Machine Gun Kelly in the remix of "No More Sad Songs", Stormzy in the remix of "Power" and Ty Dolla $ign in the remix of "Think About Us", although he is actually a singer, not a rapper

-- 7 years to the day after covering Super Bass on the first round of X Factor, Little Mix achieved a career-long dream by having Nicki Minaj contribute to this in "Woman like Me", the first song from their 5th album.
+- 7 years to the day after covering Super Bass on the first round of X Factor, Little Mix achieved a career-long dream by having Nicki Minaj contribute to their album LM5 in "Woman like Me", with Sharaya J playing this role on "Strip" from the same album.

 - Blonde, Brunette, Redhead: During their time on the show, Perrie, Jade and Leigh-Anne were the original configuration of this.
 Post-show, Leigh-Anne went back to her natural black while Jesy dyed her hair red, but the latter has since reverted back to her natural brunette.